 When you arrive, you will see two pre-shows before taking the flight.

-You will then be taken into a multi-projection experience that transports you through the creation of this island right through to the modern-day.
+You will then move into a multi-projection experience that transports you from the formation of this island right through to the modern-day.

 Then it’s time to take flight.
-In a comfortable seat, you sit in front of a 20-metre spherical screen.
+In a comfortable seat, you sit in front of a 20-meter spherical screen.

-The high definition film, mixed with movements of your seat create the complete sensation of soaring above the land of fire and ice.
+The high definition film visuals, mixed with the movements of your seat, will give you the sensation of soaring above the land of fire and ice.

 We hope you enjoyed this list of the best things to do in Reykjavik.
-It is diverse in its scope and includes both indoor and outdoor activities, so you can enjoy the city regardless of the weather.
-Let us know in the comments what your favourite thing to do in Reykjavik is.
+It is diverse in its scope and includes indoor and outdoor activities so that you can enjoy the city regardless of the weather.
+Let us know in the comments what your favorite thing to do in Reykjavik is.